Canada: Cartel Regulation

 Subsequent to Chadha, several cases were certified in the context of the mandated court approval of settlements, but until recently there had not been a further contested certification motion.
 However, in the last few years there has been significant activity with respect to cartel class actions and evidentiary issues relating to such proceedings and similar actions pursuant to the Act.17

-Significantly, in recent years both Ontario and British Columbia courts have certified cartel class actions.
+Significantly, in recent years both Ontario and British Columbia courts have certified cartel class actions in contested cases.

-The Hydrogen Peroxide19 case in Ontario - which also involved direct and indirect purchasers - was also certified.
+The Hydrogen Peroxide19 case in Ontario – which also involved direct and indirect purchasers – was also certified following a contested certification motion.
 Leave to appeal that decision was denied.
-In the Hydrogen Peroxide case, the court held that it was not necessary to conduct a rigorous analysis of the expert evidence at the certification stage in order to determine whether there was a methodology to prove harm on a class-wide basis.
+In the Hydrogen Peroxide case, the court held that it was not necessary to conduct a rigorous analysis of the expert evidence at the certification stage in order to determine whether there was a credible and plausible methodology to prove harm on a class-wide basis.
 Rather, the plaintiff need only demonstrate that such a methodology may exist.

-The certification threshold in cartel class actions is now much lower in Canada.
-It remains to be seen whether such certified cases will be able to proceed through common issues trials on the merits given these issues or whether it will become apparent over time that there is not sufficient commonality for such actions to actually proceed to trial on a class basis.
+The Supreme Court’s pending decisions could have a significant impact for both plaintiffs and defendants.
+If the court concludes that pass on is not available as a defence, the certification of direct purchaser claims will be greatly simplified.
+If the Supreme Court holds that indirect purchasers do not have a cause of action, some plaintiffs will be precluded from bringing claims under section 36 of the Act.
+Both plaintiffs and defendants also await guidance with respect to the evidentiary standard applicable to certification.
+Pending any changes resulting from the release of these decisions, the certification threshold in cartel class actions remains much lower in Canada than in the US.
+It remains to be seen whether certified cases will be able to proceed through common issues trials on the merits or whether it will become apparent over time that there is not sufficient commonality for such actions to proceed to trial on a class basis.

 - In addition, section 49 of the Act contains a specific per se prohibition against certain types of agreements between federal financial institutions, although it has rarely been used.